joebobfisher/software-craftsmanship-club/kprimes/readme.md

 ### Notes
 * The first function would have been better named: findKprimes or kPrimes :-)
-* In C some helper functions are given (see declarations in 'Solution').
+* In C some helper functions are given.
 * For Go: nil slice is expected when there are no k-primes between start and end.

 Extra Credit: puzzle